 top of page

-We can use dedicated vermicomposting pit, measuring 18 feet long and 4 feet wide.
-Fill it with natural layers that support composting and help our worms thrive.”
-Put layer of dry Coconut, banana stems, dry leaves & Cow Dung
+We can use a dedicated vermicomposting pit, measuring 18 feet long and 4 feet wide.
+Fill it with natural layers that support composting and help our worms thrive.
+Here’s how to do it:

 ree